 - retinal hemorrhages

-Babies less than 12 months old may develop a swollen fontanelle (soft spot).
+Babies less than 12 months old may develop a swollen fontanel, or soft spot.

 ICH is a medical emergency.
 Survival depends on getting treatment right away.

 It may be necessary to operate to relieve the pressure on the skull.
 Drilling a small hole in the skull releases blood.
-Drilling a larger hole may be necessary to remove a blood clot.
+Drilling a larger hole or removing a piece of the skull may be necessary to remove a blood clot.

-Suffering an ICH can lead to any of following complications:
+An ICH can lead to any of the following complications:

 - brain development problems in children